omerA/zeemes/README.md

 ** Disclaimer **

-We are n00bs, so don't be afraid to critize us and make us better
+We are n00bs, so don't be afraid to criticize us and make us better

 *** Phase 1 ***

 For all potential contributors.
-This is only the start, We are leatning rapidly how to handle Node.
+This is only the start, We are learning rapidly how to handle Node.